gravdahl-master/gravdahl-master.github.io/_posts/2021-04-21-Closed-LoopSubspaceIdentification.md

 ---
 layout: post #always use this
-title: Robustness of Neural Networks #This becomes the title of the page
+title: Closed-Loop Subspace Identification #This becomes the title of the page
-date: 2020-04-21
+date: 2021-04-21
 categories: [learning, analysis]
 ---